VesnaBrucoms/estranged-spirits/Docs/Release/Nexus description.md

 Adds:
 * A medium sized tomb
 * A short quest, *Estranged Spirits*, to take you through the tomb
+* **127 lines of dialogue**, allowing for:
-* The quest has many endings and routes through it
+  * The quest to have many endings and routes through it
-* Aryasi reacts differently based on your actions
+  * Aryasi to react differently based on your actions

 ### Directions